What to Do in a Power Outage

 They will help keep the frozen foods cold for a longer period of time when the ice melts the water is drinkable.
 Container made for this purpose are readily available, mine are 1 gallon each, approximately 1-foot square and 2 inches thick, laid under all of the they work well.

-Do not open the freezer door until you positively have to, if the temperature goes below 40 degrees and the begins to thaw, the usable life of the food decreases.
-If the food itself drops below 40 degrees, it’s time to throw it in the trash, don’t chance to get an intestinal illness, we all know what misery that is.
+Do not open the freezer door until you positively have to, if the temperature goes below 40 degrees and the begins to thaw, the usable life of the decreases.
+If the itself drops below 40 degrees, it’s time to throw it in the trash, don’t chance to get an intestinal illness, we all know what misery that is.

 Stop using the toilet if there is no way to flush it if it is continued to be used we are heading for a huge problem.
 If there is water available, in a creek, lake, or pond the toilet can be flushed by dumping a bucket of water (2 gallons) directly into the bowl.